-In 2014, it entered into a tie-up with Vietnamese LCT Lawyers, with offices in Ho Chi Minh, Hanoi and Da Nang.
-It also has affiliations with firms in Indonesia and Cambodia, and UAE-based Al Tamimi & Company.
-Its Malaysian associate firm was involved in a merger with two others in 2015 to create a full-service law firm, Christopher & Lee Ong.
+In 2014, it entered a tie-up with Vietnamese LCT Lawyers, with offices in Ho Chi Minh, Hanoi and Da Nang.
+It also has affiliations with firms in Indonesia and Cambodia, and Al Tamimi & Company in the UAE.

 Who uses it?

-The firm advises clients in the energy, chemical, and construction and engineering sectors, such as Malakoff, the largest independent power producer in Malaysia; Petronas Chemicals Group; Korea’s GS Engineering and Construction and Samsung C&T; and Australia’s Thiess; and China Machine New Energy Corporation.
+The firm advises clients in the energy, chemical, and construction and engineering sectors, such as Malakoff, the largest independent power producer in Malaysia; Petronas Chemicals Group; Korea’s GS Engineering and Construction, and Samsung C&T; Australia’s Thiess; and China Machine New Energy Corporation.

 It also has metals and mining clients such as Sumitomo, Bhushan Power & Steel and Global Steel Philippines.

 In the telecoms sector it has advised AT&T, and other well-known clients are Kempinski Hotels, Singapore Airlines and Air Asia.